thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/loriot.md

 To do this, turn on the "<b>Enable security</b>" option.
 Click "<b>Add</b>" and enter an arbitrary value for the "<b>Header</b>" and "<b>Value</b>" fields.
 Then, save the changes.

+Also need to specify this credentials in Loriot UI.

 {% include images-gallery.html imageCollection="enable-security" %}

-Also need to specify this in Loriot:

-{% include images-gallery.html imageCollection="custom_authorization" %}

 <br>
 Once the Headers filter has been configured, it will also need to be specified in the uplink message in the format: